kartikeyg0104/resources-ai-chatbot-plugin/docs/README.md

 - The script identifies both:
   - **Multiline code blocks**
   - **Inline code snippets**
+- Code blocks are identified using regex patterns.
 - Code blocks are replaced with placeholder tokens before chunking.
 - Code blocks are listed under the `code_blocks` field in each chunk.